llavors-mutues/private-slow-transactor/README.md

 ## Todo list:

-* [x] Refactor code to use transactions as private entries and their headers to validate attestations by agents
+- [x] Refactor code to use transactions as private entries and their headers to validate attestations by agents
-* [ ] Security audit to protect from "double-spending" (rolling your chain back and doing a new transaction) attack vectors
+- [x] Refactor to prevent "double-spending" (rolling your chain back and doing a new transaction) attack vectors
-* [ ] Create a reusable UI module
+- [ ] Create a reusable UI module
-* [ ] Add the ability to pass in the currency name and credit limit as parameter
+- [ ] Security audit to protect
+- [ ] Generalize to include parameters such as: negative and positive credit limit, transaction size limit, etc.
-* [ ] Publish to `npm` and `crates.io`?
+- [ ] Publish to `npm` and `crates.io`?

+## Developer setup

 ## Building